ahupp/python-magic/README.md

 ## Installation

-This module is a simple [CDLL](https://docs.python.org/3/library/ctypes.html) wrapper around the libmagic C library.
+This module is a [CDLL](https://docs.python.org/3/library/ctypes.html) wrapper around the libmagic C library.
 The current stable version of python-magic is available on [PyPI](http://pypi.python.org/pypi/python-magic/) and can be installed by running:
 ```